-Network security consists of several services such as authentication, confidentiality, integrity, non-repudiation, and access control.
-Among these facilities, authentication, which ensures the true identities of nodes, is the most fundamental one because other services depend fully on the sure authentication of communication entities.
+Services such as authentication, confidentiality, integrity, non-repudiation, availability and access control are the main base for network security.
+Among all these facilities, authentication, which ensures the true identities of nodes, is the most fundamental one because other services depend fully on the correct authentication of communication entities.

-Mobile Ad-hoc NETworks (MANETs) are autonomous networks formed by mobile nodes that are free to move at will.
-These networks have received increasing interest in the last years, partly owing to their potential applicability to myriad applications, ranging from small, static networks that are constrained by power sources, to large-scale, mobile and highly dynamic networks.
-Conventional wired networks mainly use a globally trusted Certificate Authority (CA) for solving the authentication problem.
-However, authentication in MANETs is undoubtedly much more difficult to solve due to several reasons such as the absence of a fixed infrastructure and centralized management, the dynamic nature of the nodes, the limited wireless range of nodes, the dynamic topology, frequent link failures and possible transmission errors [1] [12].
-Also, since all the nodes must collaborate to forward data, the wireless channel is prone to active and passive attacks by malicious nodes, such as Denial of Service (DoS), eavesdropping, spoofing, etc.
+Mobile Ad-hoc NETworks (MANETs) may be described as autonomous networks formed by mobile nodes that are free to move at will.
+These networks have received increasing interest in the last years, partly owing to their potential applicability to many different situations, ranging from small, static networks that are constrained by power sources, to large-scale, mobile and highly dynamic networks.
+Whilst conventional wired networks normally use a globally trusted Certificate Authority (CA) for solving the authentication problem, such a solution is not the best for MANETs.
+In fact, the authentication problem in MANETs is much more difficult to solve due to their characteristics such as the absence of a fixed infrastructure and centralized management, the dynamic nature and limited wireless range of nodes, the dynamic topology, frequent link failures and possible transmission errors [1] [24].
+Also, since all nodes must collaborate to forward data, the wireless channel is prone to active and passive attacks by malicious nodes, such as Denial of Service (DoS), eavesdropping, spoofing, etc.